Best Practice

 Social and cultural influences on behavior

 Another significant issue in psychology research is the study of how social and cultural factors influence behavior.
 Social psychology examines how individuals are affected by their social environment, including the presence and actions of others.
 This includes research on topics such as conformity, group dynamics, social identity, and prejudice.
 Cultural psychology, on the other hand, explores how cultural contexts shape psychological processes, including beliefs, values, and behaviors.
 Understanding these influences is essential for addressing social issues, such as discrimination, conflict, and cultural adaptation.
-It also plays a crucial role in developing culturally sensitive psychological practices that are effective in diverse populations.
+It also plays a major role in developing culturally sensitive psychological practices that are effective in diverse populations.

 Numerous research topics explore the connection between social influences and behavior.
 Photo by Ben White.